CeleritasCelery/coredumped/content/post/tramp_perf.md

 ## How to debug perf issues {#how-to-debug-perf-issues}

-So what can we do to make working over TRAMP faster?
+What can we do to make working over TRAMP faster?
 If you are like me and already have an existing config, it is more than likely that some packages you are using are not going to play nicely over TRAMP due to the extra overhead.
 There will be certain operations like changing modes, moving the cursor, or saving a buffer that has inexplicable delays.

 When you encounter this, you should use the profiler. use `M-x profiler-start` before  behavior that is slow and then `M-x profiler-stop` and `M-x profiler-report` afterwards.
 This will give you a hierarchical list of where Emacs was spending its time.
 If this is an issue related to TRAMP you should see `tramp-wait-for-output` be a significant portion of the total time.
 But it is not always clear what is actually causing TRAMP to be called.
 In this case, you can use `debug-on-entry`  on `TRAMP_send-command` to get a backtrace when something calls TRAMP.
 This will let you see the exact commands that are calling out to TRAMP and causing the slow down.
 In my case, I found a couple of the features of doom modeline were causing a lot of delays.